stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-We add the following to return the API method used to destroy the object:
+We add the following provider for the API method used to destroy the object:

 ```java
 /**